How to Become a Hazardous Materials Removal Worker

 Workers who treat asbestos or lead, the most common contaminants, must complete an employer-sponsored training program that covers technical and safety subjects outlined by OSHA.

-Decommissioning and decontamination workers at nuclear facilities receive extensive training.
-In addition to completing the OSHA-required hazardous waste removal training, workers must take courses on nuclear materials and radiation safety as mandated by the U.S. Nuclear Regulatory Commission.
-These courses may take up to 3 months to complete, although most are not taken consecutively.
+Workers at nuclear facilities receive extensive training.
+In addition to completing HAZWOPER training, workers must take courses on nuclear materials and radiation safety as mandated by the U.S. Nuclear Regulatory Commission.

-Organizations and companies provide training programs that are approved by the U.S. Environmental Protection Agency, the U.S. Department of Energy, and other regulatory agencies.
+Organizations and companies provide training through programs that are approved by the U.S. Environmental Protection Agency.

 Licenses, Certifications, and Registrations

-In addition to completing the training required by OSHA, some states mandate permits or licenses, particularly for asbestos and lead removal.
+Some states require workers to have permits or licenses for each type of hazardous waste they remove, particularly asbestos and lead.
 Workers who transport hazardous materials may need a state or federal permit.

 License requirements vary by state, but candidates typically must meet the following criteria: